 What To Feed Azaleas In Spring

-Deficiency of nutrition in the soil will result in the shrub’s smaller greenish-yellow leaves or early leaf drop.
+A soil nutrition deficiency will result in the shrub’s smaller greenish-yellow leaves or early leaf drop.

-You should fertilize the Azalea shrubs in late spring to early fall.
-A month after planting, begin feeding Azaleas with plant food.
+So, you should fertilize the Azalea shrubs in late spring to early Fall.
+A month after planting, begin feeding Azaleas with acid-loving fertilizer.

 In addition to the main plant nutrients, choose a fertilizer that includes micronutrients such as Iron, Manganese, and Zinc, which are vital for growing Azaleas (and other acidic soil-loving plants).